 Your firm’s weaknesses also revolve around its internal aspects.
 Keeping the costs of service low to stay competitive in the legal industry is a weakness.
 Similarly, depending upon payments from clients to manage operational costs is a bigger weakness.
 The marketing department not being able to bring more clients, is a weakness.

-Some of the useful software for lawyer and law firms:
+Some of the useful software for lawyers and law firms:

 If your lawyers are unaware of such highly helpful tools, it is a weakness alert.
-Not just this, but the inefficiency of administrative operations is also a contributor to weaknesses of your law firm.
+Not only this, but the inefficiency of administrative operations is also a contributor to the weaknesses of your law firm.

 - In which areas you need to have more knowledge and expertise?